-- Operating system-You must have a physical Hyper-V host machine, where Carbonite Move can create the new virtual server, that meets the following requirements. - Your physical Hyper-V host machine can be any operating system from the Requirements on page 6 that has the Hyper-V role enabled.
-In addition, you can use Hyper-V Server 2008 R2, Server Core 2008 R2 SP1, Server Core 2012, Server Core 2012 R2, or Server Core 2016 with the Hyper-V role enabled.
-(Hyper-V Server 2008 and Server Core 2008 are not supported.)

-The target host can only be used in the following combinations.

-- 2016 or 2012 R2-If your host is Windows 2016 or Windows 2012 R2, your source can be any supported Windows operating system. - 2012-If your host is Windows 2012, you source can be Windows 2012 R2 or earlier. - 2008 R2-If your host is Windows 2008 R2 Service Pack 1, you source can be Windows 2012 or earlier. - Disk types-Source virtual machines can use raw, pass-through, or differencing disks, however, they will be virtual hard disks on the replica on the target. - System memory-The minimum system memory on each server is 1 GB. - Disk space for program files-This is the amount of disk space needed for the Carbonite Move program files.
+- Operating system-You must have a physical Hyper-V host machine, where Double-Take can create the new virtual server, that meets the following requirements. - Your physical Hyper-V host machine can be any operating system from the Requirements on page 6 that has the Hyper-V role enabled.
+In addition, you can use Hyper-V Server 2008 R2, Server Core 2008 R2 SP1, Server Core 2012, or Server Core 2012 R2 with the Hyper-V role enabled.
+(Hyper-V Server 2008 and Server Core 2008 are not supported.) - The virtual machines can use raw, pass-through, or differencing disks, however, they will be virtual hard disks on the replica on the target. - System memory-The minimum system memory on each server is 1 GB. - Disk space for program files-This is the amount of disk space needed for the Double-Take program files.
 The amount depends on your operating system version and ranges from 350-500 MB.